rbind/data-blog/content/post/programming/flask.md

 title: "REST API Development with Flask"
 author: Matthias Döring
 date: '2020-07-24'
 description: "Flask is a popular Python framework for web development.
-Here, I describe patterns for writing a RESTful API using Flask.
-I focus on testing, documentation, and deployment of the application.
-A minimal example of a RESTful Flask API is provided via GitHub."
+Get your Flask RESTful API running in no time with these tips!"
 lead: "Patterns for deploying RESTful Flask applications"
 slug: "flask-api-development"
 downloadRmd: False